 Since 2012 we have been part of a European consortium mandated by the European Commission to conduct a Preparatory Action on Culture in EU External Relations.
 As part of a consortium led by the Goethe-Institute, we are taking part in a worldwide consultation and mapping of culture in the EU’s external relations.
 In May 2013 we co-initiated the international expert conference The Dwarfing of Europe?
 A Dialogue between Brazil, India and China.

-We are currently working on the Global Cultural Leadership Programme is a unique training programme for developing leadership in international cultural collaboration has been designed as part of a new global Cultural Diplomacy Platform.
+We are currently working on the Global Cultural Leadership Programme which is a unique training programme for developing leadership in international cultural collaboration and which has been designed as part of a new global Cultural Diplomacy Platform.
 Launched by the European Commission the Platform supports mutual cultural engagement with countries and citizens around the world.
 ECF is part of a consortium that will deliver the first edition of a new Global Cultural Leadership Programme.
 In parallel to the 7th IFACCA World Summit on Arts and Culture, the Cultural Diplomacy Platform will offer 40 participants from countries all over the world and Europe to join a comprehensive learning- and networking programme.

 Dutch EU Presidency

 In the first half of 2016, the Netherlands held the Presidency of the EU Council.
 ECF has participated to a wide range of events as part of our advocacy work, and our focus was on including citizens and culture in the Urban Agenda for the EU.

 On 8 June 2016, the EU Strategy for international cultural relations was adopted by the European Commission.